Meat Cuts

 • Acceptable grade - the only fresh pork sold in supermarkets.

-• Utility grade - used in processed products and not available in supermarkets for purchase.
+• Utility grade - used in processed products and unavailable in supermarkets for purchase.

-Short of being a farmer, a person living in a large city has little choice but to purchase meats in a local supermarket.
-Individuals who keep on winning whole hog barbecue contests purchase their pigs from selected farmers.
+Short of being a farmer, living in a large city has little choice but to purchase meats in a local supermarket.
+Individuals who keep winning whole hog barbecue contests purchase their pigs from selected farmers.

 Pork meat is divided into five prime cuts: